“The advice was knowledgeable, reliable and professional. I always felt Cate had my mum’s interests at heart and was helping me do the best for her.”

 The starting point in assessing mental capacity is an assumption that any individual has mental capacity to make decisions for themselves, unless established otherwise.
 The person who may lack capacity must be supported to make as many decisions as they can for themselves.

 A mental capacity assessment involves a relevant person carefully following the five main principles of the Mental Capacity Act and the Code of Practice to determine whether the adult who may lack capacity can make decisions themselves.
-Health or social services professionals or solicitors usually conduct formal assessments, although in practice informal assessments can be and are carried out by carers and family members on a day-to-day basis.
+Health or Social Services professionals or solicitors usually conduct formal assessments, although in practice informal assessments can be and are carried out by carers and family members on a day-to-day basis.

 The Code of Practice offers comprehensive guidance on how to undertake a mental capacity assessment and what to consider when making decisions in someone else’s best interests.
 However, significant disagreement is common.